kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.123   What are the requirements concerning priority cabin stowage for wheelchairs and other assistive devices?

-\(a\) The following rules apply to the stowage of passengers' wheelchairs or other assistive devices in the priority stowage area provided for in §382.67 of this part:
+\(a\) The following rules apply to the stowage of passengers' wheelchairs or other assistive devices in the priority stowage area provided for in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.67   What is the requirement for priority space in the cabin to store passengers' wheelchairs?|§382.67]] of this part:

 \(1\) You must ensure that a passenger with a disability who uses a wheelchair and takes advantage of the opportunity to preboard the aircraft can stow his or her wheelchair in this area, with priority over other items brought onto the aircraft by other passengers or crew enplaning at the same airport, consistent with FAA, PHMSA, TSA, or applicable foreign government requirements concerning security, safety, and hazardous materials with respect to the stowage of carry-on items.
 You must move items that you or your personnel have placed in the priority stowage area (*e.g.,* crew luggage, an on-board wheelchair) to make room for the passenger's wheelchair, even if these items were stowed in the priority stowage area before the passenger seeking to stow a wheelchair boarded the aircraft (*e.g.,* the items were placed there on a previous leg of the flight).